KBVE/archive/docs/md/notes/asset/stocks/bundle/&dividend.md

 	}
 ```

-- Dividend Assets that are held by KBVE to provide a general flow of income to offset the costs for the servers, domains, contracts, ect...
+- Dividend Assets provide a general flow of income to offset the costs for the servers, domains, contracts, ect...
 - There is no specific weight attached to each share within the JSON.